 a.
 A prescribed professional accounting curriculum given by a residence or correspondence school of accountancy, including courses in elementary and advanced accounting, auditing, and cost accounting; and business law. or

 b.
 The equivalent of 16 semester hours of professional accounting courses given by a collegiate-grade residence institution, including courses in elementary and advanced accounting, auditing, and cost accounting; and three semester hours of business law.
+Successful completion of the State Fund Accounting Course administered by the Department of Finance, shall receive credit for three semester hours toward the required accounting courses.

 Knowledge of: Accounting principles and practices; governmental accounting and budgeting; administrative survey principles and techniques; principles of organization, administration, and management; uniform accounting system and financial organization and procedures of the State of California; principles of public administration; office methods, equipment, and procedures; statistical methods; principles of personnel management and supervision; principles and procedures of automatic data processing systems.